addania/coding/src/pages/CSS.md

 }
 ```

-**C) By id of the element** - Id is completely unique per site.
-We ned to pre-pend hashtag.
+**C) By id of an element** - Id is completely unique per site.
+We ned to add hashtag.
 An ID is meant to style only one element.

 HTML: